Information security vs. cyber security: The definitive guide

 When ISO 27001 is implemented, it will cut down significantly on digital risks.
 But how?

 ISO 27001 is a comfortable middle ground.
-It does this since it joins InfoSec and cyber security in one framework.
+It does this since it joins InfoSec and cybersecurity in one framework.

 It helps in creating policies and performing risk assessments.
 These assessments are to further protect company and client data.
 It also provides incident management in times of emergency.

 ISO 27001 introduces Ransomware and DDoS assessments to systematically identify weak points.
-This helps to mitigate the risks of the most common cyber attacks.
+This helps to mitigate the risks of the most common cyberattacks.

 Ransomware is malware that locks authorized users out of critical files with encryption.
 The attackers will demand ransom money in exchange for the encryption key.
 These nasty attacks are not only costly but also dangerous.